 In addition, Special Occasion Coupon module helps to auto-generate coupon code randomly and sending email to customers.

 Price box is responsible for displaying the product price on the frontend.
 It is recommended that you should install this Magento Catalog extension to manage price box better.

 Normally, the product price displayed on the frontend is the final price, the module will call getDisplayValue() function in the Magento\Framework\Pricing\Render\Amount class of both category and product pages.
-For products with more complicated price display (configurable products), there is an additional JS solution to change the price when customers choose various children products.
+For products with more complicated price display (for Magento 2 configurable product price), there is an additional JS solution to change the price when customers choose various children products.
 When changing options to make a child product, the module calls updatePrice function in the JS file “Magento_Catalog/js/price-box.js” to update price display.
 JS component manages price rendering on the frontend.

 10.1.
 Price Priority

 The following is a list of Magento prices with the ascending priority:

 - Product Price

 - Step 1: Create a module including a di.xml file as below: